15 Best Instant Messaging Apps for Businesses in 2026

 Best Consumer-to-Business Messaging Apps

-If your team currently uses WhatsApp or Telegram for work, you are not alone.
+If your team currently uses WhatsApp, Telegram, or Facebook Messenger for work, you are not alone.
 In many regions, especially Southeast Asia, Africa, and Latin America, these are the default.
 Here is when to stay and when to upgrade.

 6. WhatsApp Business - Best for Teams Already on WhatsApp